 Aminoglycosides are less effective in anaerobic or acidic environments because their transport (energy and oxygen dependent) is inhibited.
 Uptake is facilitated by bacterial cell wall synthesis inhibitors (ie, beta-lactams, vancomycin).
 They are administered parenterally to treat serious infections.
 They are highly polar; thus, they have low intracellular concentrations and cross the blood-brain barrier poorly.
 Other tissues where concentrations are suboptimal include eye, bone, and prostate.

-Slightly increased activity against gram-negative organisms and slightly decreased activity against staphylococci and streptococci, compared to imipenem.
+Clinical Context: Slightly increased activity against gram-negative organisms and slightly decreased activity against staphylococci and streptococci, compared to imipenem.
 Unlike imipenem, does not require a dehydropeptidase inhibitor (cilastatin).
 Has superior penetration of blood-brain barrier compared to imipenem.
 Useful to treat meningitis.

 These agents are monocyclic beta-lactam antimicrobials with activity only against aerobic gram-negative bacilli.
 Monocyclics can be used safely in patients with bicyclic beta-lactam hypersensitivity.
 No oral form is currently available.
 They are effective antibiotics; however, they are potent inducers of beta-lactamase production.
 Because of this, many hospitals restrict their use.